The Chart for Cinedigm Corp. (CIDM) Is Flashing Mixed Signals

 The Benchmark Company, on the other hand, stated in their research note that they expect to see CIDM reach a price target of $3.50.
 The rating they have provided for CIDM stocks is “Speculative Buy” according to the report published on July 07th, 2020.

-During the last 5 trading sessions, CIDM rose by +2.88%, which changed the moving average for the period of 200-days by -14.88% in comparison to the 20-day moving average, which settled at $1.6480.
-In addition, Cinedigm Corp. saw 121.77% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, CIDM fell by -9.09%, which changed the moving average for the period of 200-days by +10.17% in comparison to the 20-day moving average, which settled at $1.4610.
+In addition, Cinedigm Corp. saw 101.61% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading